 What is TBE?

 TBE is a disease caused by the TBE-virus (tick-borne encephalitis).
 The virus belongs to the genus flavivirus.
 Other known viral diseases in this genus are yellow fever, dengue fever, Japanese encephalitis.
 TBE is a potentially serious disease.
 There is great variation in the clinical picture.
 Some people get no symptoms, some get a mild course of the disease, while some can become seriously ill.
 There are three subtypes of the TBE-virus worldwide: European, Siberian and Far Eastern.
 In Norway we only have the European subtype which is transmitted through the sheep tick (Ixodes ricinus).
 Far Eastern TBE-virus is transmitted through Ixodes persulcatus, a tick species that is prevalent in Eastern Europe and eastwards to China and Japan.
 In rare cases (abroad) people have been infected by consuming unpasteurized milk from goat, sheep or cow.
-Unlike the Borrelia bacteria where there is little risk of infection if the tick is removed within 24 hours, the TBE-virus can be transmitted immediately after a tick-bite.
+Unlike the Borrelia bacteria where there is little risk of infection if the tick is removed within 24 hours, the TBE-virus can be transmitted shortly after a tick-bite.

 TBE in Norway